itshussainsprojects/Assignment1/README.md

 1. `task.dart`: Defines the `Task` class with the required properties.
 2. `task_manager.dart`: Implements the `TaskManager` class with methods for managing the task list.
 3. `main.dart`: The entry point of the application, which handles the console-based user interface and interacts with the `TaskManager`.
-4. `tasks.json`: The JSON file for storing and loading the task list.
+4. `tasks.json`: The JSON file for storing and loading the task list.(To be implemented)

 ## Functionality